RedHatInsights/insights-behavioral-spec/features/README.md

 * Set filter "Likelihood" on Advisor's "Recommendations" page on Hybrid Cloud Console with at least one recommendation and two clusters
 * No-op action in filter menu on Advisor's "Recommendations" page on Hybrid Cloud Console with at least one recommendation and two clusters

+## `Insights_Advisor_recommendations_page_sorting.feature`

+* Default sorting on Advisor's "Recommendations" page on Hybrid Cloud Console with five recommendations and four clusters
+* Sorting by name on Advisor's "Recommendations" page on Hybrid Cloud Console with five recommendations and four clusters
+* Sorting by total risk on Advisor's "Recommendations" page on Hybrid Cloud Console with five recommendations and four clusters
+* Sorting by clusters on Advisor's "Recommendations" page on Hybrid Cloud Console with five recommendations and four clusters
+* Sorting by added at on Advisor's "Recommendations" page on Hybrid Cloud Console with five recommendations and four clusters
+* Sorting by different columns at on Advisor's "Recommendations" page on Hybrid Cloud Console with five recommendations and four clusters

 ## `Insights_Advisor_affected_clusters_page.feature`

 * Displaying Advisor's "Affected clusters" page on Hybrid Cloud Console with at least one recommendation and one cluster